kodervine/Metal3_landing_page/README.md

 ## Features

-A simple landing page with the description, components, and comparison with using Metal3.
+A simple landing page with the description, mission and components of the Metal³ project.

 ## Final look